Skip to Content

 Project ADAM

-Project ADAM began in 1999 after the death of Adam Lemel, a 17-year-old Whitefish Bay, WI, high school student who collapsed and died while playing basketball.
-Adam suffered a Sudden Cardiac Arrest (SCA), in which ventricular fibrillation occurred, a condition in which the ventricles cannot pump blood into the body.
-Defibrillation, or an AED, could have saved his life.
-Adam's parents, Patty Lemel and Joe Lemel, collaborated with Children's Hospital of Wisconsin to create this program in Adam's memory.
+Project ADAM was founded in 1999 after the sudden death of Adam Lemel, a 17‑year‑old student from Whitefish Bay, Wisconsin, who collapsed while playing basketball.
+Adam experienced Sudden Cardiac Arrest (SCA) caused by ventricular fibrillation, a rhythm in which the heart can no longer pump blood effectively.
+Early defibrillation—using an AED—might have saved his life.
+In his memory, Adam’s parents, Patty and Joe Lemel, partnered with Children’s Hospital of Wisconsin to create a program dedicated to preventing similar tragedies in schools and communities.

 Blog.

-If you are interested in learning more about activities in your state or region, please contact a Project ADAM affiliate program near you.
+If you are interested in support for implementing cardiac emergency preparedness programs in your state or region, please contact a Project ADAM Affiliate Program near you.

 Advocate.